model-driven-devops/mdd/exercises/push-data.md

 site2-sw1                  : ok=16   changed=1    unreachable=0    failed=0    skipped=9    rescued=0    ignored=0
 ```

 As you can see, the change only affected the devices tagged as a `switch`.
 Since the same change was pushed to multiple devices, the consolidated report only listed it once.
 Since no other devices were changed, they were not included in the report.
-When we push out the change, we get the Rollback Ids for the changes:
+If we push out these changes without a dry run, we would get the rollback IDs for the changes:

 ```
 TASK [ciscops.mdd.nso : debug] *************************************************************************************************************************************************************************************************************************************************